BillReyor/ShodanDiscordIntegration/README.md

 1. Clone this repository or download the `shodan.py` file.
 2. Install the `requests` module by running `pip install requests`.
+3. Install the `nested-lookup` module by running `pip install nested-lookup`.

 Configuration
 -------------